 - Aggregated insights from aggregated central analyses to the physician, and

-- Additional excerpts from literature to compliment insights from the above two
+- Additional excerpts from literature to complement insights from the above two.

-Physician information and insights systems are typically configured based on disease areas, treatments, procedures, physician specialties and on the patients phenotypic and genotypic characteristics.
+Physician information and insights systems are typically configured based on disease areas, treatments, procedures, physician specialties, and the patient’s phenotypic and genotypic characteristics.

-As we are all familiar, healthcare presents the thorny challenge of data privacy, security, ownership, and interoperability.
-Given these challenges, meeting the above vision will mean development of a two-tiered capability by medical devices organizations:
+As we are all familiar with, healthcare presents the thorny challenge of data privacy, security, ownership, and interoperability.
+Given these challenges, meeting the above vision will mean developing of a two-tiered capability by medical devices organizations:

 (1) Aggregating and analyzing data, and

-The first tier will focus towards aggregating and analyzing clinical information, to generate insights that can help providers and physicians to improve clinical efficiencies both at population and patient level.
+The first tier will focus on aggregating and analyzing clinical information, to generate insights that can help providers and physicians to improve clinical efficiencies both at the population and patient levels.

 Data once aggregated and analyzed at a central level will enable the following:

-- Better understanding of disease patterns and trends at a granular level
+- A better understanding of disease patterns and trends at a granular level.

-- uating patient outcomes for different treatment options, and outlining the potential side effects of treatments for specific patients
+- Rating patient outcomes for different treatment options, and outlining the potential side effects of treatments for specific patients.

 The second tier which focuses on information dissemination, references all the three components, as stated above, to pull in relevant clinical insights and analysis viz.:

-- System derives relevant information and clinical insights from the entire distributed health network and share that information with the concerned physician
+- The system derives relevant information and clinical insights from the entire distributed health network and shares that information with the concerned physician.

-- System looks into the central repository and share relevant analyses results, such as best treatment options, expected outcomes, biomarkers, side effects, etc., and
+- The system looks into the central repository and shares relevant analyses results, such as best treatment options, expected outcomes, biomarkers, side effects, etc.

-Sharing information in a secure way across a federated network is already a proven technology with multiple Health Information Exchanges and other similar provider and patient networks.
-To augment, new exciting technologies as block-chain will in timer evolutionize secure exchange of health information.
+Sharing information in a secure way across a federated network is already a proven technology with multiple health information exchanges, other similar provider and patient networks.
+To augment, new exciting technologies such as block-chain will in timer revolutionize secure exchange of health information.

-It is thes electivity and quality of information shared with providers that will define their ability to care.
+It is the quality of information shared with providers that will define their ability to care.
 Physicians are anyways burdened with information overload- and diminishing patient access time.
-Hence, it is important to select the right information be made available to them in the right quantity, not too much and easy to get hold off.
-Quality determined by the ability to mine signals and analyze information across various formats such as physician notes, imaging, genomic data, etc. predicting outcomes and best treatment options for specific patient phenotypes and genotypes.
+Hence, it is important to select the right information to be made available to them in the right quantity, not too much and easy to get hold of.
+Quality is determined by the ability to mine signals and analyze information across various formats such as physician notes, imaging, genomic data, etc. predicting outcomes and best treatment options for specific patient phenotypes and genotypes.

-Given the complexity of developing such networks it is important to start with a base lining exercise where we identify availability of key components, and areas where collaboration is required.
-The advised approach is to start small solving a few high value use cases in a small network and eventually expand across a network of providers from different geographies and disease areas.
+Given the complexity of developing such networks, it is important to start with a baselining exercise where we identify the availability of key components, and areas where collaboration is required.
+The advised approach is to start small solving a few high-value use cases in a small network and eventually expand across a network of providers from different geographies and disease areas.